george0st/qgate-model/README.md

 ![GitHub release](https://img.shields.io/github/v/release/george0st/qgate-model)

 # QGate-Model
-The machine learning meta-model (useful for MLOps/feature store), is independent of machine learning solutions (definition in json, data in csv/parquet).
+The machine learning meta-model with synthetic data (useful for MLOps/feature store), is independent of machine learning solutions (definition in json, data in csv/parquet).
 It can be used with various of ML/MLOps solutions with or without FeatureStore.